A-level choices

 If you want to study more unusual subjects, you may need to seek out a learning provider which offers them.

-Instant Expert: A full comprehensive list of A-level subject can be found here on the AQA website.
+Instant Expert: A full comprehensive list of A-level subjects can be found on the AQA website.

 Maths and English